SystemsApproach/ops/control.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Associated with each connection is a QoS-related profile that governs
-how traffic that connection carries is treated.
-This starts with a
+how traffic that connection carries is to be treated.
+This starts with
-`Template` model, which defines the valid (accepted) connectivity
+a `Template` model, which defines the valid (accepted) connectivity
 settings.
 Aether Operations is responsible for defining these (the
 features they offer must be supported by the backend subsystems), with
 enterprises selecting the template they want applied to any instances